Ernest Ailred Worms

-Ernest Ailred Worms (1891-1963) was a German missionary who lived and worked among Indigenous Australians.
+Ernst Friedrich Gustav Worms (27 August 1891 – 13 August 1963), also known as Ernest Ailred Worms or Ernst Alfred Worms, was a German Catholic missionary and anthropologist who lived and worked among Aboriginal Australians in Western Australia.
 He became an expert in Aboriginal languages, and an important contributor to the development of both Australian studies of native languages, and to the ethnography of the continent's Indigenous peoples.